Write to us:

 Who can receive the service?

-In Coventry, we provide an Independent Mental Health Advocacy service for patients who are sectioned under the Mental Health Act.
+In Coventry and Warwickshire, we provide an Independent Mental Health Advocacy service for patients who are sectioned under the Mental Health Act.